ilexistools/ChatCompletionAgentBased/README.md

 # Chat Completion Agent Based
 A simple chat completion agent class for llms.

-This repository contains various Python scripts and configurations for creating and managing AI agents using large language models (LLMs).
-The provided scripts are examples of how to utilize OpenAI's API to create custom agents for specific sequential tasks.
+This repository contains Python scripts and configurations for creating and managing chat completions using large language models (LLMs).
+The provided scripts are examples of how to utilize OpenAI's API to create custom simple agents for specific sequential tasks.

 ## Limitations
 - You must provided all the sequential logic path for use.